 Kevin is an author from Newfoundland.
 After graduating from Memorial University in 1972, he worked as a teacher before turning to writing full-time in 1989.
-While he also writes for an adult readership, he is also known as an author of children’s literature, work for which he has been widely awarded and praised.
+While he now writes for an adult readership, he is also known as an author of children’s literature, work for which he has been widely awarded and praised.
 He received the Vicky Metcalf Award for an outstanding body of work in 1992.

 Major's writing for adults ranges across genres.
-No Man's Land (1995), his first work for adults, tells of a bloody WWI battle fought by the Royal Newfoundland Regiment; it has been adapted for the stage and performed frequently.
-He has also written another wartime play, Lead Me Home (2009), set during the sinking of the Cabot Strait ferry S.S.
+No Man's Land (1995) tells of a bloody WWI battle fought by the Royal Newfoundland Regiment; it has been adapted for the stage and performed frequently.
+A second wartime novel, Land Beyond the Sea (2019), is set during the sinking of the Cabot Strait ferry S.S.
 Caribou by a German submarine during WWII.
+It is the third book in Major’s NewFoundLand trilogy of historical novels, the first being New Under the Sun (2011) and the second Found Far and Wide (2016).
 Major's history of Newfoundland, As Near To Heaven By Sea (2002), was a Canadian bestseller and was nominated for the Writers’ Trust Non-Fiction Prize.

 Major has recently ventured into crime fiction, with the offbeat private detective and tour guide Sebastian Synard at its centre.
 The first book, One For the Rock (2018), is set in St. John’s.
 It was followed by Two For the Tablelands (2020) and Three For Trinity (2021).
 Both were nominated for the Howard Engel Award for the best crime novel set in Canada.
 The latest in the series, Four For Fogo Island, is due out this fall, and the author has just started work of the fifth, Five For . . . .

 Kevin Major lives and writes in St. John's, Newfoundland.